Published on February 25th, 2023 by Nikolaos Sismanis

 The competitive advantage of Phillips Edison lies in its focus on retailers that provide necessity-based goods and services.
 This focus renders the REIT more resilient to the secular decline of shopping centers than other retail-focused REITs.
 It also renders the REIT more resilient to recessions than most of its peers.

-As a side note, while Phillips Edison has an investment grade balance sheet, its leverage ratio (Net Debt to EBITDA) currently stands at 5.6.
+As a side note, while Phillips Edison has an investment-grade balance sheet, its leverage ratio (Net Debt to EBITDA) currently stands at 5.3.
 This is above the upper limit of our comfort zone (5.0) and reveals the eagerness of management to invest in the aggressive expansion of the trust.
 Nevertheless, we believe that a lower leverage ratio is necessary in order to render the REIT more resilient to unexpected downturns.

 Monthly dividend stocks are attractive because they enhance the positive effect of compounding.
 On the other hand, some of these stocks are highly speculative, with high payout ratios and vulnerability to recessions.
 Therefore, investors should perform their due diligence carefully before investing in this group of stocks.

 Phillips Edison seems much better than a typical monthly dividend stock, as it has a healthy payout ratio and a fairly resilient business model.
-Nevertheless, due to the uncertainty that results from its short history and its somewhat leveraged balance sheet, we recommend waiting for an approximate 10% correction of the stock before purchasing it.
+Nevertheless, there is some uncertainty that results from its short history and somewhat leveraged balance sheet.
+Further, at a P/FFO of close to 15, we believe that shares of Phillips Edison are modestly overvalued at their current levels.
+Therefore, we would require a more balanced risk/reward mix before considering turning bullish on the stock.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: